*The following content comes from our friends at Street Machine in the March 2019 issue.

 How did your life of custom cars and metal sculpting kick off?

 School was never my thing.
 I left at 15 and started knocking on panel beaters’ doors, as knew I wanted to work on cars.
 Eventually I went to work for Garry Collins Car Repairers in Deniliquin.
 Garry was into vintage cars – we brought many A-Model Fords back to original.
-After about five years, I started working from home before Wendy and I opened SRC in 1988.
+After about five years, I started working from home before I opened SRC in 1988.

 Modified or restored – what’s your preference?